Living With Ahimsa

 In an aim to reduce our carbon footprint and support the local economy, the Ashram purchases vegetables, fruit, honey, eggs and cheese from local farmers and orchardists.
 We support many local growers through CSA programs (community supported agriculture) and work trade.

-Under the current direction of Paris Marshall-Smith, the kitchen-garden team keeps updated on food sustainability initiatives that are happening locally and globally.
+The kitchen-garden team keeps updated on food sustainability initiatives that are happening locally and globally.
 We are actively engaged in seed saving, companion planting, composting and permaculture principles.
 Our guiding ideal behind the garden is a reverence for life.

 The land comprising Yasodhara Ashram is a sacred trust, both a thriving natural community and a flourishing spiritual community.
 The yogic teachings offered at Yasodhara aim to develop awareness and bring quality to the lives of all who come here.